KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 6. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
+7. Deprecated: Found `fs.F_OK` in file `node_helper.js`: Replace it with `fs.constants.F_OK`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-10. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
+11. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
-11. Recommendation: There is no CHANGELOG file.
+12. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-12. Recommendation: There is no CODE_OF_CONDUCT file.
+13. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-XKCD by jupadin](https://github.com/jupadin/MMM-XKCD)